w3f/polkadot-wiki/docs/general/glossary.md

 ## Blocks Nominations

-This indicates that a validator does not currently allow any more nominations.
+This indicates that a validator does not allow any more nominations.
 This is controlled by the validator.

 ## BLS